uber-archive/vis-academy/src/docs/kepler.gl/1-import-keplergl.md

 The above changes will make sure Kepler.gl react component will be able to store its state and handle action handlers accordingly.

-## 2. Import Kepler.gl react and set Mapbox Api token
+## 2. Import Kepler.gl react component
 For this part, we are going to modify `app.js` in `src/`.
 Currently our `app.js` only displays an H2 html tag and we are going to replace that tag with a Kepler.rl react component.
 First since Kepler.gl relies on [Mapbox](https://www.mapbox.com/) we need to have a [Mapbox Api Token](https://www.mapbox.com/help/how-access-tokens-work/) in order to visualize the map layer.